Liberty State Park: Monuments and memorials

 Liberation is a 1985 bronze sculpture designed by Nathan Rapoport as a memorial to the Holocaust, showing a U.S. soldier carrying out a survivor from a Nazi death camp.

 La Vela di Colombo is a two-story sail-shaped bronze monument designed by Gino Gianetti that commemorates the 500th anniversary of the westward journey of Christopher Columbus to America in 1492.
 The "Sail of Columbus" sits atop a stone base in the shape of a ship and features scenes of Columbus and his travels.
 The gift from Government of Italy and the City of Genoa was dedicated in 1998.

 Empty Sky is the official state memorial to the September 11 attacks of the World Trade Center.
 Situated on a berm the parallel walls engraved with the names of victims are oriented to face the former World Trade Center site.
-Designed by architect Frederic Schwartz, it was dedicated on September 10, 2011, commemorating the tenth anniversary of the attacks.
+Designed by Jessica Jamroz and Frederic Schwartz, it was dedicated on September 10, 2011, commemorating the tenth anniversary of the attacks.

-A temporary monument designed by Zaq Landsberg called Reclining Liberty will be on display adjacent to Empty Sky until April 2023.
+A temporary monument designed by Zaq Landsberg called Reclining Liberty was displayed adjacent to Empty Sky May 2022 until April 2023.
 The monument, which shows the Statue of Liberty lying on her side, was previously on display in Harlem's Marcus Garvey Park where it received attention from Time Out and Gothamist.
-It was inspired by reclining Buddha statues in Asia as its intended meaning is to reconsider the meaning of the United States which, like the Statue of Liberty, is as Landsberg describes "an entity forever upright and tall".
+It was inspired by reclining Buddha statues in Asia as its intended meaning is to reconsider the meaning of the United States which, like the Statue of Liberty, is as Landsberg describes "an entity forever upright and tall."